solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 ### Customer situation

 Contoso Ltd is an established financial services firm, providing many services including insurance solutions that it provides worldwide.

-[//]: <> (Azure Security, Privacy and Compliance)
 Its products include accident and health insurance, life insurance, travel, home, and auto coverage.

 They have a number of legacy open source web and LOB applications deployed on Linux servers.
 In addition, they are running SQL Server 2008 R2 on Windows Server 2008 as their database which they understand is approaching end of life.

-Contoso does not have a complete, company-wide inventory of the number of servers and applications running on legacy software and many of the systems are undocumented and not well understood by IT staff.
+Contoso Ltd does not have a complete, company-wide inventory of the number of servers and applications running on legacy software and many of the systems are undocumented and not well understood by IT staff.
 They want to understand their current workloads and they would like to take advantage of the cloud where appropriate.

-[//]: <> (Windows Server and SQL Server 2008 R2 eos)
 They currently operate a small data center and are running into performance as well as capacity issues and feel this is preventing them keeping up with the growth they are seeing in their business.

+**Claims Management**

 The Claims Management system is one of the most critical systems at Contoso Ltd. It was originally architected when the company was much smaller.
 It currently runs on Windows Server 2008 R2 with a separate SQL Server 2008 backend.
 The application team that supports it would ultimately like to rearchitect the system for better scalability and to take better advantage of new innovations in claims management.
 They see cloud technologies as a good fit for this type of application but they lack the experience, expertise and time to rebuild the application right now.